JuliaMath/Roots.jl/README.md

 ### Convergence

-For most algorithms, convergence is decided when
+For most algorithms, convergence is decided when:

 * The value |f(x_n)| < tol with `tol = max(atol, abs(x_n)*rtol)`, or